Wilhelm von Gloeden: Works

-While today Gloeden is mainly known for his nudes, and is considered "one of the founders of modern homosexual iconography", in his lifetime he was also famous for his landscape photography that helped popularize tourism to Italy.
+While today Gloeden is mainly known for his nudes and is considered "one of the founders of modern homosexual iconography", in his lifetime he was also famous for his landscape photography that helped popularize tourism to Italy.
 In addition, he documented damage from the 1908 Messina earthquake, which may explain why the locals mostly approved of his work.

 The majority of Gloeden's pictures were made before the First World War, in the years from 1890 to 1910.
 During the war, he had to leave Italy.
 After returning in 1918, he photographed very little but continued to make new prints from his voluminous archives.
-In total, he took over 3000 images (and possibly up to 7000), which after his death were left to one of his models, Pancrazio Buciunì (also spelled Bucini; his dates sometimes given as c.
+In total, he took over 3000 images (and possibly up to 7000), which after his death were left to one of his models, Pancrazio Buciunì (also spelled Bucini; his dates are sometimes given as c.
 1864 – but probably should be 1879–1963), known as Il Moro (or U Moru) for his North African looks.
-Il Moro had been Gloeden's lover since the age of 14 when he had first joined his household.
-In 1933, some 1,000 glass negatives from Gloeden's collection (inherited by Buciuni) and 2,000 prints were confiscated by Benito Mussolini's Fascist police under the allegation that they constituted pornography, and were destroyed; another 1,000 negatives were destroyed in 1936, but Buciuni was tried and cleared at a court in Messina (1939–1941) of disseminating pornographic images.
+Il Moro had been Gloeden's lover since the age of 14, when he had first joined his household.
+In 1933, some 1,000 glass negatives from Gloeden's collection (inherited by Buciuni) and 2,000 prints were confiscated by Benito Mussolini's Fascist police under the allegation that they constituted pornography and were destroyed; another 1,000 negatives were destroyed in 1936, but Buciuni was tried and cleared at a court in Messina (1939–1941) of disseminating pornographic images.
 Most of the surviving pictures (negatives and prints) are now in the Fratelli Alinari photographic archive in Florence (which in 1999 bought 878 glass negatives and 956 vintage prints formerly belonging to Buciuni to add to its existing collection of 106 prints) and further prints (which fetch hundreds of pounds at auction) are in private collections or held by public institutions such as the Civico Archivo Fotographico in Milan.